MohammedHani98/Crowdfunding_In_Europe_Indiegogo/README.md

 # Crowdfunding_In_Europe_Indiegogo

-The notebook is related to my master's thesis to study the main factors that can impact the probability of a successful crowdfunding campaign in Europe based on the Indiegogo data platform.
+The notebook is related to my master's thesis to study the main factors that can impact the probability of a successful crowdfunding campaign in Europe based on the Indiegogo platform.

 ## Objectives
 This study aims to use the data scrapped from the Indiegogo website for crowdfunding in the European region in the period from 2010 to 2023 in order to: